 Thousands of people died.
 Hundreds of thousands were left homeless.
-One man beat the odds and turned tragedy into triumph.
+One young man beat the odds and turned tragedy into triumph.

 Aug 29, 2005, the day that changed my life forever.
 It’s me (JB), my father, brother (Brandon), and sister (Ceira) and we are at home bracing ourselves against the rain and strong winds from Hurricane Katrina.
 The sky is black and I hear a loud whistling noise coming from the wind outside.
 The house is shaking from the wind and large objects are flying into our house.
 My sister is so scared that she is crying, so my father wrapped his arms around her and said, “It will be okay baby.”
 We all are in my father’s room sitting on the floor away from the windows.
 My little brother is sitting next to me quiet and not saying a word but I can see the fear in his eyes.
 I’m wondering to myself when will this hurricane pass because it seemed like minutes had turned into hours.